MertMelihAytemur/RoomUsage/README.md

-# Usage of Room library with kotlin in Android.
+# Usage of Room library with kotlin in Android(MVVM).

 -Adding new user.\
 -Deleting spesific user.\